cmiles/PointlessWaymarksProject/README.md

 Pointless Waymarks CMS is a .NET Core 5 Windows WPF GUI for generating a static website based on database information and a settings file.
 It is not an 'all purpose static site generation solution' - the focus is a limited set of content types to support creating long-lasting free content about the landscape, place, photography, nature, history...

 [Pointless Waymarks](https://PointlessWaymarks.com) is generated with the Pointless Waymarks CMS and is a good example of both the output and intent.
-The inspiration for this code is the joy that creating content about the landscape has brought to my life and the realization that for personal content I no longer care about search rankings or page views, just about creating and learning.
+The inspirations for this code are the joy that creating content about the landscape has brought to my life and the realization that for personal content I no longer care about search rankings or page views, only about creating, getting outside, learning and exploring.

 Some details:
  - A static site because it is currently one of the lowest cost, lowest maintenance, most durable ways to put content online.
  - Database driven to offer flexibility in creating and updating content and to potentially support the generation of multiple output formats.
- - Custom software rather than a generic cms/web framework to optimize support for a limited set of content types - with a limited scope I believe creating custom software is likely to produce better results than adapting existing software.
+ - Custom software rather than a generic cms/web framework to optimize support for a limited set of content types - with a limited scope I believe creating custom software is likely to produce better results than adapting existing software (and re-adapting it as it updates)...
  - Desktop creation software because it is an excellent way to create zero cost software.
 WPF because I largely work in Windows, it is my favorite Windows GUI technology atm and because the experimentation/learning/coding I do here flows back into my day job where I help to create and maintain an Inventory Management and Reporting system that has a WPF Front End.
- - A focus on 'content' and simple functional presentation
+ - A focus on 'content' and a simple functional presentation.
+My experience is that websites that focus on a simple presentations of content can survive, have impact and be meaningful for many many years without heavy revisions into the 'latest' style.

 Todo Lists, Idea Lists and a Development Log are [found in a DevNotes.md file that is versioned along with the code](PointlessWaymarksCmsContentEditor/DevNotes.md).

-If you have questions or comments please contact me at PointlessWaymarks@gmail.com
+If you have questions or comments please contact me at PointlessWaymarks@gmail.com - as noted above there is currently no intent to create 'public releases' and using this software is probably only reasonable if you don't mind (enjoy!) a little debugging and bug fixing...

 ## Application Screen Shots